Entry requirements for Indonesia

 Day 8.
 Nusa Penida → Uluwatu

-It’s now the second day in Nusa Penida and it’s time to take advantage of it.
+It’s now the second day in Nusa Penida (Bali) and it’s time to make the most of it!
 During the morning of your eighth day in Bali, you will visit the most famous places on this island, including Kelingking Beach, a place that you cannot miss during your 10-day trip to Bali.

 Kelingking Beach, the most famous place on the island

-You can enjoy the place observing the charming landscape from the viewpoints or, as I have already mentioned, you can go down to the beach.
-If you are going to go down, take water with you as there is a stand on the beach but it is not always open.
+You can enjoy the place by observing the charming landscape from the viewpoints, or, as I have already mentioned, you can go down to the beach.
+If you are going to go down, take water with you as there is a stand on the beach, but it is not always open.
 Don’t forget a hat, sunscreen, etc. Wear good shoes because the path is rough.
 Especially the final stretch, where it’s time to climb.

 Broken Beach and Angel’s Billabong

 Not far from the famous beach, you will find Broken Beach and Angel’s Billabong, the other two most popular spots on Nusa Penida.
-They are located next to each other and there is not much to do other than taking a walk around the area and enjoying the scenery.
+They are located next to each other and there is not much to do other than take a walk around the area and enjoy the scenery.
 They are both beautiful.